FIE443 Mergers and Acquisitions

 Hostile takeovers and defensive tactics

-- Be able to identify, structure and pitch an M&A transaction to a potential acquirer
+- Be able to identify, structure and pitch an M&A transaction to a potential target or acquirer

 - Recognize key principles of successful negotiations